 Practitioners must be able to listen, talk, communicate and engage with children and young people if they are going to make a real difference to their lives.
-The key principles of collaborative, relational, child-centred working underpin all the ideas in this bestselling, practice-focussed textbook.
+The key principles of collaborative, relational, child-centred working underpin all the ideas in this bestselling, practice-focused textbook.

 Using an innovative ‘Knowing, Being, Doing’ model, it features reflective exercises, practice examples, vignettes, cutting-edge research findings and theoretical perspectives.